alexknowshtml/How-To-Indy-Hall/generator/content/02-values-virtues.md

 "Forkability" is the ability to take the "source" of one project and use it to begin a new project.
 In software, the source is code.
 Here at Indy Hall, the source is lessons learned, ideas executed, and of course our core values and virtues.

 I've described Indy Hall as a "blank canvas" an office.

-> What happens when you share basic office amenities only – desks, chairs, power, internet, meeting rooms, bathrooms – and let the people decide what's most important to them?
+> "What happens when you share basic office amenities only – desks, chairs, power, internet, meeting rooms, bathrooms – and let the people decide what's most important to them?"

 Many interesting things happen, but the most important is the new possibility of **making it you own**.